s-zeid/elements/index.md

   dependency that is not normally included in most desktop distributions is runc (which is not bundled with images for security reasons.)

-* **Elements is for container authors who desire a simple container runtime.**
+* **Elements is for container users and authors who desire a simple container runtime.**  This includes personal services, development tasks, and other cases where using (or learning) a more heavyweight runtime is not desirable.
-  This includes personal services, development tasks, and other cases where using (or learning) a more heavyweight runtime is not desirable.
   Container registries are only a concern at build time, the runc container only exists while the AppImage is running, and the user always knows where the container image is located.

 * **Elements is for easy rootless containers.**  Elements containers are designed to run rootlessly without any extra configuration needed, even if